paulomarquesc/AzureImageManagementAutomation/README.md

 ### Release 10/31/2017
 * New-RunAsAccount changed to don't require elevated privileges
 * Included code in setup.ps1 script to add the log configuration information to the configuration table
+* Setup.ps1 script now checks if the storage account was already created by looking at the "id" attribute of each storage account in the setupinfo.json file.
+* Created an auxiliary script called GenerateTier2StorageJson.ps1 that automatically generates the json section for the tier 2 storage accounts for a subscription and regions